hridoynasah/Machine-Learning-Specialization/Supervised Machine Learning/Week 1/week_1_documentation.md

 - Implement machine learning algorithms in code, gaining hands-on experience.
 - Explore how to build systems that can learn from data and make intelligent decisions.

-This course builds on the legacy of an earlier version, which inspired millions of learners and even led to the founding of Coursera.
-Many of those learners went on to develop innovative machine learning systems or pursue successful careers in artificial intelligence (AI).
-By embarking on this journey, you’re joining a community of innovators shaping the future of technology.

 ## Getting Started